 We do not presently have an airline-branded rewards credit card.
-The Southwest Rapid Rewards cards are a goal for the future.
-We are planning on spending some time traveling to major cities like New York City and Portland.
+The Southwest Rapid Rewards cards are a goal for the future when we have time to visit major cities like New York City and Boston.

 Pros of airline-branded rewards credit cards: Perks for frequent fliers like priority boarding or free checked bags.

 Cons of airline-branded rewards credit cards: Can be more limiting in terms of using travel rewards than generic points.
 Many have annual fees that are not made up when not flying often.

 Hotels are a different story, at least for us.
 We chose Hilton Hotels many years ago and have maintained at least gold status with that program for most of that time.
 We have had multiple Hilton-branded rewards credit cards and have gotten great value out of those cards.